Emília das Neves: Retirement

-From the 1860s Neves supported many charities, such as those helping orphans, and also assisted the families of deceased former colleagues.
-She died of 19 December 1883 in Santa Justa in Lisbon.
+From the 1860s, Neves supported many charities, such as those helping orphans, and also assisted the families of deceased former colleagues.
+She died on 19 December 1883 in Santa Justa in Lisbon.
 Her funeral cortege had 70 carriages and many speeches were made at the funeral.
 In her life it is believed that she performed in a total of 217 different pieces.
 Five years after her death, a marble bust of Emília das Neves, by António Soares dos Reis, was unveiled in the foyer of the Teatro D. Maria II.
-In 1911 her name was given to a street in Benfica and there are other streets named after her in Caparica and Fernão Ferro, both in the Lisbon Metropolitan Area.
+In 1911, her name was given to a street in Benfica and there are other streets named after her in Caparica and Fernão Ferro, both in the Lisbon Metropolitan Area.